Sample-path large deviations for L\'evy processes and random walks with Weibull increments: Introduction

-We note that both implications constitute two complementary tools, and that the two examples we have chosen can only be dealt with precisely one of them.
+We note that both implications of our extended LDP constitute two complementary tools, and that the two aforementioned applications are dealt with using precisely one of these tools.
 In particular, the functional in the reinsurance example is not continuous in the $M_1^{\prime }$ topology, and the most likely paths in the queueing application are discontinuous at time 0, rendering the $J_1$ or $M_1 $ topologies useless.

+Another application of our results, which will be pursued in detail elsewhere, arises in the large deviations analysis of Markov random walks.
+More precisely, when studying $\bar{X}_{n}\left( t\right) =\sum_{k=1}^{\left\lfloor nt \right\rfloor }f\left( Y_{k}\right) /n$ , where $Y_{k},k\geq 0$ is a geometrically ergodic Markov chain and $f\left( \cdot \right) $ is a given measurable function.
+Classical large deviations results pioneered by Donsker and Varadhan on this topic (see, for example, \citealp{DV_3}) and the more recent treatment in \cite{KM_2}, impose certain Lyapunov-type assumptions involving the underlying function, $f\left( \cdot \right) $.

+These assumptions are not merely technical requirements, but are needed for a large deviations theory with a linear (in $n$) speed function (as opposed to sublinear as we obtain here).
+Even in simple cases (e.g.\ \citealp{BGM, DuffyMeyn}) the case of unbounded $f\left( \cdot \right) $ can result in a sublinear large deviations scaling of the type considered here.
+For Harris chains, this can be seen by splitting $\bar{X}_{n}\left( \cdot\right) $ into cycles.
+Each term corresponding to a cycle can be seen as the area under a curve generated by $f\left( Y_{\cdot}\right)$.
+For linear $f$, this results in a contribution towards $\bar{X}_{n}\left( \cdot \right) $ which often is roughly proportional to the square of the cycle.
+Hence, the behavior of $\bar{X}_{n}\left( 1\right) $ is close to that of a sum of i.i.d.\ Weibull-type random variables.
+To summarize, the main results of this paper can be applied to significantly extend the classical Donsker-Varadhan theory to unbounded functionals of Markov chains.

 This paper is organized as follows.
 Section 2 introduces notation and presents extended LDP's.
-These are complemented in Section 3 by LDP's of certain Lipschitz functionals, an LDP in the $M_1^{\prime }$ topology, and a counterexample.
+These are complemented in Section 3 by LDP's of Lipschitz functionals, LDP's in the $M_1^{\prime }$ topology, and a counterexample.
 Section 4 is considering an application to boundary crossing probabilities with moderate jumps.
-The motivating application to queues with multiple servers is presented in Section 5.
-Additional proofs are presented in Section 6.
+Additional proofs are presented in Section 5.
 The appendix develops further details about the $M_1^{\prime }$ topology that are needed in the body of the paper.